The last 10 years have seen a growth in regional food planning across the United States.

 With funding from the Hillman Foundation and Heinz Foundation, the Pittsburgh Food Policy Council (PFPC) began outlining the process for developing the GPFAP.
 This included defining the geographical scope of the project, assembling a project team and advisory team, and establishing the time frame for the project to be completed.

 Phase 3: Engagement Sessions: (May – August 2019)

 GPFAP is a community driven food assessment, and the engagement sessions are where the community will be able to provide input.
 The findings from the Conditions Report will be shared out in a series of thematically and geographically diverse engagement sessions, where we will also ask about the concerns and questions about the food system that residents have.

 Phase 2: Conditions Report (August 2018 – April 2019)

 With the foundation for GPFAP firmly established, the next step was to develop a baseline assessment of the state of the food system in the City of Pittsburgh and Allegheny County. ;The Conditions Report was a large data collecting effort, looking at the current conditions across all sectors of the food system, including municipal level policy and current programmatic efforts.

 Information from the Conditions Report and Engagement Sessions will be strategically assessed to determine priorities and plans of action to address them going forward.
-This information will be presented in the creation of the Greater Pittsburgh Food Action Plan, which will be released by the end of 2019.
+This information will be presented in the creation of the Greater Pittsburgh Food Action Plan.
 Plans for implementation and adoption of the plan and its recommendations will follow suit.